Trolley park: Heyday

 The Jack Rabbit Derby Racer at Ramona Park, a trolley park in East Grand Rapids, Michigan.
 The park closed in 1955.

 The "golden era" of trolley parks began in the early 20th century, by which time there were hundreds of amusement parks, many of them starting as trolley parks, in operation around the United States.
 Every major city boasted one or more parks, often based on (or named after) Coney Island, Luna Park, or Dreamland.
 The era saw the typical workweek shrink and the amount of disposable income rose.
 The amusement parks reflected the mechanization and efficiency of industrialization, while serving as a source of fantasy and escape from real life.

 Decline

 Attendance at urban trolley parks generally declined in the 1920s.
 Changing demographics in the urban areas also played a role.
 So did the rise of the automobile in American life.
-Although the automobile provided people with more options for satisfying their entertainment needs, amusement parks that were accessible by car continued to be successful and new parks were developed. changing demographics in the urban areas also played a role.
+Although the automobile provided people with more options for satisfying their entertainment needs, amusement parks that were accessible by car continued to be successful and new parks were developed.

 By the end of the 1920s, amusement parks had suffered steep declines for various reasons, particularly the Great Depression.